Photographic Printing WORKSHOP

 Fine Printing Workshop: Making Your Prints Look Their Best

-In these 2-day workshops led by master printer Seth Dickerman, you will learn cutting-edge professional techniques for editing and printing your images.
+In these 2-day workshops led by Seth Dickerman, you will learn cutting-edge professional techniques for editing and printing your images.
 Together, we will evaluate your prints, discuss how they may be improved, and employ creativity, craft, and tenacity to make prints worthy of a gallery wall.

 Making fine art prints is a process of looking at a print fully, and imagining what can be done to make that print succeed on as many levels as possible.
 The print should articulate the photographers vision and concept.
 The print should draw and hold the viewer's attention.
 And yes, there's a lot to be said for making that print beautiful!
 That critical looking and imagining, combined with craft and tenacity, are keys to making prints that can hold the viewer's attention, and communicate on a deeper level. ~Seth Dickerman

 Both dates are a part of the same workshop.
 The space between each session gives you time to work on your images and practice what you’ve learned.